 1. Acceptance into these Allied Health majors requires a separate application process.
 Please contact the Advising Office for the application packet.
 Application deadline for OTA and PTA is February 13, 2015.
 Acceptance deadline for RAD is May 1, 2015.

 2. All students seeking admission into these programs must attend a mandatory Allied Health orientation.

-3. All students seeking consideration for these programs must complete the HOBET testing.
+3. All students seeking consideration for these programs must complete the TEAS V for AH (formerly HOBET) testing.

 4. Students who did not score at or above the minimum acceptable level on the placement test are required to successfully complete the respective developmental course(s) with a grade of "C" or higher in order to be considered for the acceptance process.
 The student must complete these developmental courses and maintain a GPA of 2.5 or higher before he or she can be considered for the acceptance process.
 These courses do NOT count toward graduation.

 5. Occupational Therapy Assistant and Physical Therapist Assistant admit once a year for the Summer semester.
 Radiographic Imaging admits once a year for the Fall semester.